Andrea Conti (footballer, born 1994): AC Milan

 On 7 July 2017, Conti joined AC Milan in exchange for a reported fee of €24 million, plus Matteo Pessina.
 He made his debut for the club on 27 July 2017, replacing Ignazio Abate as a second-half substitute in the 2017–18 UEFA Europa League qualification away game against CS U Craiova.
 He made his league debut in the 3–0 away win against Crotone on 20 August 2017.

 On 15 September 2017, during Milan's training session, Conti suffered an injury to his left anterior cruciate ligament.
 Having undergone knee surgery, he was in recovery until March 2018.
 However, shortly after resuming training and playing a few matches with the reserves, Conti suffered a recurring ACL injury that sidelined him for the rest of the year.

 On 22 December 2018, Conti made his highly anticipated return to the pitch, coming on as a substitute for Ignazio Abate eleven minutes before the final whistle in a 1–0 home Serie A defeat against Fiorentina.
 Before the end of the season, he appeared in 14 more games (mostly as a substitute) and made three assists.

 Despite the two unsuccessful seasons in Milan, Conti declined transfer offers from Parma and Werder Bremen during the summer of 2019, opting to stay at the club and work with its new head coach Marco Giampaolo, under whom he made just two appearances before Stefano Pioli took over the managerial duties in October 2019.
 Since Pioli's appointment, Conti began to play consistently as a starting right back until yet another knee injury sustained on 21 July 2020 in the away Serie A game against Sassuolo.
 On 29 October 2020, Conti returned to the pitch as a substitute in the home Europa League game against Sparta Prague and in the reverse fixture on 10 December 2020 returned to the starting line up for the first time since his summer injury; as several senior players were given a rest, Conti served as the team's captain for the first time in his Milan career.

 Parma

 On 21 January 2021, Conti joined Parma on a six-month loan deal containing an obligatory purchase clause.
 However, as Parma finished the season on the bottom of the table and were relegated to Serie B, the clause was not triggered.

 Sampdoria

 On 10 January 2022, Conti moved to Sampdoria.

+On 18 April 2025, Conti announced his retirement at the age of 31.